takemaru/graphillion/README.md

 --------------------------------------------------------------------------------

-Graphillion is a Python language software package for the manipulation, optimization, and study of a large set of subgraphs.
+Graphillion is a Python language software package for the manipulation, optimization, and study of a large set of graphs.

-* Python language data structures for a graphset, a large set of subgraphs
+* Python language data structures for a graphset, a large set of graphs
 * Search, optimization, and enumeration on a large graphset
 * Several efficient operations designed for graphsets
 * Working with existing graph tools like NetworkX